Tag: Jim Shannon

 The below Parliamentary question was asked by Jim Shannon on 2016-07-18.

-To ask the Secretary of State for Environment, Food and Rural Affairs, what steps her Department is taking to ensure that the value of shooting sports is recognised in legislation protecting wildlife.
+To ask the Secretary of State for Environment, Food and Rural Affairs, what steps her Department is taking to ensure that dairy farmers receive a greater proportion of the profits of their produce compared to other elements of the supply chain.

 • Jim Shannon – 2016 Parliamentary Question to the Department of Health